xd009642/xd009642.github.io/_posts/XXXX_Making_nifty_cli_tools_with_trustfall.markdown

 [cargo-semver-checks](https://github.com/obi1kenobi/cargo-semver-checks).
 If you
 haven't seen it before check it out it's very useful.

+If you want to skip ahead here's
+[the link](https://github.com/xd009642/docker-cleanup) for the project I'm talking about in this post.

 # The Tool

 Docker.
 It bloats up my storage, I have tons of images as part of work with